vincenzpascarella/PDFViewer/README.md

 # PDFViewer

-The PDFViewer is a simple iOS app that includes a pdf file used as example for the PDFReader, a SwiftUI View that can be used in any iOS app.
+The PDFViewer is a simple iOS app that includes a pdf file used as an example for the PDFReader, a SwiftUI View that can be used in any iOS app.

 The PDFReader takes advantage of the native iOS PDFKit library for rendering PDF documents.
-It allows users to open, read, save, share and print PDF documents.
+It allows users to open, read, save, share, and print PDF documents.

 ## Features
 - Open and read PDF documents.